tekumara/notes/python-dependency-resolution.md

 ## [pipgrip](https://github.com/ddelange/pipgrip)

-Vendors the [sdispater/mixology](https://github.com/sdispater/mixology) implementation of PubGrub for resolution.
+pipgrip vendors the [sdispater/mixology](https://github.com/sdispater/mixology) implementation of PubGrub for resolution.
 Works with `pip` and a requirements file.

 Slower than poetry, but like poetry can resolve [cases](https://github.com/jazzband/pip-tools/issues/1187) pip-compile can't.